Arizona Car Insurance

 Arizona drivers have to be prepared for sudden dust storms that decrease visibility, flash floods that make roads dangerous during monsoon season and everything else in between.
 Having the required AZ car insurance coverage is very important, just like any other state.

-The state of Arizona requires auto insurance coverage on every motor vehicle driven within the state, and you will usually need to present proof of insurance if you are stopped by a police officer.
+The state of Arizona requires auto insurance coverage on every motor vehicle driven within the state.
+You will usually need to present proof of insurance if you are stopped by a police officer.
 If you don't have car insurance in Arizona, the state may suspend your driver's license or vehicle registration.
 You can get Arizona car insurance quotes online or by calling (800) 841-3000.

 If you are moving into Arizona, it is very important to register your car in Arizona and get car insurance as soon as possible.
 If your car was insured in your previous state, the same levels of coverage may not be acceptable to the state of Arizona.
 Whether moving to Phoenix or another part of the state, be sure to call GEICO as early as possible to get the right auto insurance.

-Arizona requires drivers to have car insurance that meets or exceeds the following minimum levels:
+Arizona requires drivers to have car insurance that meets or exceeds the following minimum coverage levels: